cristov26/moviesApp/README.md

 # SWIFT
-The app has the libraries compiled in SWIFT 3.2 to compile it and make it work fine please use XCode 9.0.0 or use another version but befor run carthage update.
+The app has the libraries compiled in SWIFT 5 to compile it and make it work fine please use XCode 11.0.0.

 # moviesApp
 Movies  iOS app is using [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).